acbilson/chaos-content/plants/business/corporation-definition.md

 +++
 author = "Alex Bilson"
 date = "2017-09-03"
-lastmod = "2021-11-30 07:53:23"
+lastmod = "2022-11-09 09:31:43"
-epistemic = "sprout"
+epistemic = "evergreen"
 tags = ["entrepreneurship","corporation"]
 +++
-**A corporation is a collection of individuals dedicated to a common profitable goal.**
+**Corporation: a collection of individuals dedicated to a common profitable goal.**

 The profitable corporation is relatively new in human history.
 The first, East India Company, was notorious both as a new invention and as a powerful entity distinct from the nation state.
 With the combined capital and influence of a quarter million people at its peak, it had the political power of a wealthy country.
 Its existence started and was maintained by one goal - to profit from controlled trade between India and Europe (The New Internationalist).
 Corporations today have the same features.
 They all consist of multiple investors, both owners and employees, who give their time and resources to the pursuit of a common objective with the design to receive more in return than they expend.
 Although other goals may exist, there is always a profit motive.